pgEdge/pgedge-docs/docs/platform/installing_pgedge/upgrade_spock.md

     `./pgedge um install spock50`

-  The CLI installs the upgrade and restarts the database server.
+     CLI installs the upgrade and restarts the database server.
 When the installation has completed, you can confirm the installed version with the CLI command:

     `./pgedge um list`